F0LL0W3R/GdbRawBytesPython/README.md

 # Gdb-raw-bytes-Python-
-My script's aim is to resolve any problem involving inserting raw bytes in the gdb by executing it on python.
+My script's aim is to resolve any problem involving inserting raw bytes on GDB by executing it on Python.
+It works by simply passing your input as raw bytes to gdb.